hotpyn/stripe_demo/README.md

 An user with admin access can add or remove books, raise or lower prices and so on.

+Six steps -
+1. Build a coherence project,
+2. Add stripe_cus_id in user model.
+3. Create new scaffolds - books, plans, buybooks and buyplans.
+4. Add - AdminbookController and AdminplanController
+5. Add new function 'read' in BookController with restricted access.
+6. Add Stripe-related access logic in Buybooks and Buyplans.
+This sixth step is most critical.

 ## Step 1.
 Prepare the project.